DEFRA/aqie-monitoringstation-backend/README.md

 # aqie-monitoringstation-backend

-Monitoring station backend service is a Node.js for AQIE data selector tool solution.
+The backend service for the monitoring station is a Node.js application designed for the AQIE data selector tool.
+It performs searches based on postcode and applies a filter to find locations within an approximate 50-mile radius.
-It will only search by postcode for locations and applying the filter by approximate search area(within 50miles)

 - [Requirements](#requirements)
   - [Node.js](#nodejs)